bigjosh/MBI5124-precharge-config-register/README.md

 In this image L1 is the damaged LED that leaks reverse current ROW0 is selected, ROW1 is unslected, and OUT0 is OFF...
 ![image](https://github.com/bigjosh/MBI5124-precharge-config-register/assets/5520281/0900cdee-3187-40a1-8d61-42f2348c546b)

 To mitigate this problem, you can try finding a pre-charge voltage that is a comprimise- low enough to avoid good LEDs from going into reverse breakdown but high enough to reduce the backwards leakage current enough that it does not visible light good LEDs.
+But if it was me, I'd want to replce those damaged LEDs since they are likely going to age badly.

 # Handly Tool